alpakpinar/GenericDSATDevice_plugin/README.md

 And you're done!
 You can do reads and writes, or display status tables via `status` command in the BUTool CLI.

+### Running Automated Tests for BUTool

+This plugin can be used to run automated tests on `BUTool` software, to test the formatting of the `StatusDisplay` output.
+Check out the instructions [here](https://gitlab.com/BU-EDF/GenericDSATDevice_plugin/-/blob/develop/test/documentation/README.md) to get information on how that is done.